MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 Using external centralized resources refer to shared resources outside the workload environment.
 For example, an organization might have a centralized gateway that serves multiple workloads.
 The goal is to minimize duplication and overhead.
 Instead of your workload having a dedicated resource, you use a shared resource to optimize costs.

-**Assess the workload resources.** Evaluate the current state of the workload and identify any areas where consolidation could be beneficial.
+- *Assess the workload resources*: Evaluate the current state of the workload and identify any areas where consolidation could be beneficial.

-**Find external opportunities.** Survey your organization to locate any pre-existing centralized resources.
+- *Find external opportunities*: Survey your organization to locate any pre-existing centralized resources.
 These resources could be potential solutions for your workload.
 For example, instead of setting up an independent security information and event management (SIEM) tool, you could use a shared SIEM.

-**Consider change control.** Familiarize yourself with the process of managing changes to the centralized resource.
+- *Consider change control*: Familiarize yourself with the process of managing changes to the centralized resource.
 You should include the approval workflow, testing protocols, and deployment methods.
 Analyze potential challenges with reduced control over resource modifications.

-**Estimate the cost.** Before moving to centralized resources, it's important to clearly quantify the expected savings against the costs associated with a transition.
+- *Estimate the cost*: Before moving to centralized resources, it's important to clearly quantify the expected savings against the costs associated with a transition.
 Weigh the cost-saving benefits against these risks to make an informed decision.

-**Communicate and coordinate.** Ensure that all stakeholders are informed about upcoming changes, their effect, and any necessary actions they need to take.
+- *Communicate and coordinate*: Ensure that all stakeholders are informed about upcoming changes, their effect, and any necessary actions they need to take.
 Coordinate with different teams to avoid conflicts and ensure a smooth implementation.
 Establish a mechanism for continuous feedback between teams.
 It helps in addressing concerns, improving collaboration, and refining processes over time.

-**Document and track changes.** Maintain detailed documentation of all approved changes, including their scope, implementation steps, and any associated risks or issues.
+- *Document and track changes*: Maintain detailed documentation of all approved changes, including their scope, implementation steps, and any associated risks or issues.
 Use a centralized system or change management tool to track and monitor the status of changes throughout their lifecycle.

 :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Over-consolidation can result in resource contention, leading to performance issues.
 Consolidation may limit the flexibility and agility of individual teams and workloads as they must adhere to centralized standards that could inhibit customization.